Jasmit22/LibraryInventory/README.md

 ## Walkthrough 1: Search Book

-1. Click Book Search on the left bar or on the Home Page or press Alt (or Option ⌥ on Mac) + S
+1. Click "Book Search" on the left bar or on the Home Page or press Alt (or Option ⌥ on Mac) + S
 2. Enter any of the following Titles, Genres, Authors, or ISBNs into the Search bar:
    | Title | ISBN| Author | Genre |
    |----------|----------|----------|----------|